pranavpandey/dynamic-toasts/README.md

 ### Cheat sheets

 Use `DynamicHint` class to display cheat sheets for any `view`.
-All the methods are same as explained above, just replace `DynmaicToast` with `DynamicHint` to create a cheat sheet.
+All the methods are same as explained above, just replace `DynamicToast` with `DynamicHint` to create a cheat sheet.

 > Use `DynamicHint.show(view, toast)` method to display it according to the anchor view position.

+### Dependency

+It depends on the [Dynamic Utils](https://github.com/pranavpandey/dynamic-utils) to perform various internal operations.
+So, its functions can also be used to perform other useful operations.

 ---